AI's Impact On Elections: New Policy Paper Highlights Urgent Global Challenge

-(MENAFN- Mid-East Info) CAPE TOWN, South Africa: Artificial intelligence (AI) is transforming Political campaigns worldwide, creating unprecedented opportunities while amplifying risks for Democratic processes.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Artificial intelligence (AI) is transforming Political campaigns worldwide, creating unprecedented opportunities while amplifying risks for Democratic processes.
 According to the newly launched policy paper, The Pervasive Influence of AI on Global Political Campaigns 2024, AI-driven techniques, such as generative AI (genAI), have revolutionized voter engagement through personalized messaging.
 However, genAI has also emerged as a double-edged sword: while enabling effective campaigning, it has been a significant source of disinformation, eroding trust in democratic institutions.

 Dr. Israel Govender, a thought leader in technology governance, added:“As we reflect on AI's rapid evolution, our choices today will shape the future of democracy.
 This research provides a critical perspective on the impact of technology on our values and institutions, serving as a valuable resource for responsible innovation.”